Are you an experienced manager who wants to take your career to the next level with professional development? Then the Brunel MBA is for you.

-The richness of the Brunel MBA curriculum is based on the key business concepts that can help managers and CEOs alike to develop the expertise required to lead and manage in the international business context.
+The Brunel MBA course programme is based upon key business concepts that can help managers and CEOs alike develop the expertise required to lead and manage in international business.

-The highly commended Leadership Master Class Series and the Career Development Programme combined with over 500 hours of student-tutor direct (teaching) contact hours successfully maintain the balance between theory and practise and reflect the school’s ambitions for its graduates.
+The highly commended Leadership Masterclass Series and the Career Development Programme, combined with over 500 hours of student-tutor direct contact hours, successfully maintain the balance between theory and practice, and reflect the school’s ambitions for its graduates.